Farmland Prices in 2021 May Be A Reflection of 2011

 Will 2021 Land Sales Be Like 2011 Land Sales?

 When you compare two time periods you can always see the similarities, but there will be differences as well whether they are economic or otherwise.
 2021 is a different year from 2011, in fact in many ways it almost feels like a different world as we find our way through the COVID pandemic and the mark it left.
 Ethanol subsidies were allowed to expire which had an indirect impact on corn prices.
 Mortgage interest rates are lower today than a decade ago.
 We are starting this period at an average farmland price much higher than the last when it was much more undervalued going into the run up.
 Today there are fewer farmers and farms are larger.
 We are more efficient at farming, at least slightly more than a decade ago with new technology coming to market every year.
 Even auctions changed immensely during the past decade with our offering of online land auctions!
 That said, the very foundation is exactly the same.
+Just like 2011-2012, in 2021 we are likely to see new record farmland prices later this year.
 Farmland is a highly sought after and necessary resource and is a valuable asset.
 People still eat food and always will.
 Oh, and corn prices are doing what they did back in 2011.
 The same questions we asked then, we are asking again.
 Was it short term, was it long term, was a bubble developing, would farmland prices moderate the next week?
 I learned from the last time as a land salesman I have no control over any of it, I can wish and wish but the market will do as the world directs it.